Khama urges private sector to match government in sponsorship

-President Khama reminded the house that the Gambling Act was passed in 2012 opening the door for a National Lottery as well as new betting activities.
+President Khama reminded the house that the Gambling Act was passed in 2012 opening the door for a National Lottery with the best tipsters as well as new betting activities that were starting.

 “Once operational the lottery will further support the development of sport and recreation and arts and culture, as well as youth empowerment and local charities,” he said.